navigation bar

 Reviewer's comments

 The Little River offers scenic flatwater trips in far southeastern Oklahoma and southwestern Arkansas.
-In Oklahoma, the river is fed by inflow from the Mountain Fork River and its tributaries, while in Arkansas it receives the waters of the Cossatot and Saline Rivers.
+In Oklahoma, the river is fed by inflow from the Mountain Fork River and its tributaries, while in Arkansas it receives the waters of the, Rolling Fork, Cossatot and Saline Rivers.
 Runs are made through a very remote, undeveloped area in the Ouachita National Forest.
-This reach is not wildly popular with paddlers, so those who journey here will enjoy solitude while paddling, with options for trips of about 26, 14 or 40 miles, depending upon access points used.
+This reach is not wildly popular with paddlers, so those who journey here will enjoy solitude while paddling, with options for trips of about 2 to 44 miles, depending upon access points used.
 Going all the way to Millwood State Park requires a paddle of a few miles across Millwood Lake, taking out just above the dam.
 The river is usually navigable, though it is best in spring and fall months.
+Summer months can have good flows if water is being released from Broken Bow Lake (somewhat likely) or Pine creek Reservoir (less likely.)
 Winter paddling can be done for those who are properly attired for cold weather conditions.
 Be sure to take along your camera because there is gorgeous scenery all around the river, and the state park is especially beautiful.

 Technical Data